 The check will arrive about six weeks before the end of your membership.
 You can use it to renew your membership or use it to shop at Costco!
 It’s not exactly cash, but it was my favorite method to get cash from food stamps.

 Shop at Walmart?
 Get Walmart e-gift cards from your receipts.Walmart Savings Catcher will be discontinued effective May 14, 2019.
-Keep reading to discover the two ways you can still get cash back from food stamps!
+Review the article above to discover the two ways you can still get cash back from food stamps!

 One of our readers, Nicole, shared this information with us: